munificent/craftinginterpreters/book/calls-and-functions.md

 [line 13] in script
 ```

-- not bad

-### calling the top level code

-- now that have nice fn for initiating call, can use to set up first stack
-  frame for exec top level code

-^code interpret (2 before, 2 after)

-- getting close
-- can call fns
+That doesn't look too bad, does it?

+### Returning from functions

+We're getting close.
+We can call functions and the VM will execute them.
+But we
-- but can't return from them
+can't *return* from them yet.
+We've had an `OP_RETURN` instruction for quite

-- have temp code in return op to exit interp
-- can now have real impl
+some time, but it's always had some kind of temporary code hanging out in it
+just to get us out of the bytecode loop.
+The time has arrived for a real
+implementation:

 ^code interpret-return (1 before, 1 after)

-- when fn returns value, will be on top of stack
+When a function returns a value, that value will be on top of the stack.
+We're
-- grab that
-- then discard call frame for fn returning
+about to discard the called function's entire stack window, so we pop that off
+and hang on to it first.

+Then we discard the CallFrame for the returning function.
+If that was the very
-- if that last frame, means top level code done, exit interp
+last CallFrame, it means we've finished executing the top level code and the
-- otherwise, returning to caller
-- update vm top of stack to first slot of fn just returned
-- that right below where args were on stack
-- those were temps pushed right before call, so done now
-- thus stack back to what it was before call
-- push return value in that new location
+entire program is done, so we exit the interpreter.

+Otherwise, we need to clean up the callee's leftover bits on the stack.
+We
+discard all of the stack slots used by the called function for its local
+variables and parameters.
+We're also done with the arguments that the callee
+placed on the stack.
+In short, the top of the stack ends up being right at the
+beginning of the returning function's stack window.
+Everything below that point
+is still live slots used by the caller that we're returning to.

 **todo: illustrate**

-- then update cached frame to point to frame of fn returning to
-- that call frame still has own ip, pointing to instr right after call
+We push the return value back onto the stack at that new lower location.
+Then we
+update the `run()` function's cached copy of the current frame pointer.
+Just
+like when we began a call, in the next iteration of the bytecode dispatch loop,
-- bytecode loop will read that ip and proceed from there
+it will read `ip` from that frame and execution will jump back to the caller,

-- popping return value assumes fn actually did return value, but fn can
+right where it left off immediately after the `OP_CALL` instruction.

+Note that we assume here that the function *did* actually return a value, but
-  implicitly complete by reaching end of body:
+a function can implicitly return by reaching the end of its body:

 ```lox
 fun noReturn() {